Tzahi12345/YoutubeDL-Material/README.md

 To deploy, simply clone the repository, and go into the `youtubedl-material` directory.
 Type `npm install` and all the dependencies will install.
 Then type `cd backend` and again type `npm install` to install the dependencies for the backend.

 Once you do that, you're almost up and running.
-All you need to do is edit the configuration in `youtubedl-material/appdata`, go back into the `youtubedl-material` directory, and type `npm build`.
+All you need to do is edit the configuration in `youtubedl-material/appdata`, go back into the `youtubedl-material` directory, and type `npm run build`.
 This will build the app, and put the output files in the `youtubedl-material/backend/public` folder.

+Lastly, type `npm -g install pm2` to install pm2 globally.

 The frontend is now complete.
 The backend is much easier.
 Just go into the `backend` folder, and type `npm start`.